DylanMeeus/springboot_jwt_blog/_posts/2016-08-12-5-killer-email-strategies-for-lifecycle-marketing.markdown

 ## 1. Enrich Your Customer Profiles Without Adding Friction

-Email targeting is a crucial piece of lifecycle marketing.
+Email targeting is a crucial piece of **lifecycle marketing**.
 You want to be able to personalize your emails to individual customers to create better engagement.
 In order to personalize your emails, however, you're going to need more personal data.

 Using Auth0's [Social Login](https://auth0.com/learn/social-login/), you can collect user data from their connected social media accounts and store it, along with a variety of other personal information, in their [User Profile](https://auth0.com/docs/user-profile).
 All of this can be done automatically without adding extra steps to their registration process and creating friction.